vatpac-technology/sops/docs/terminal/nowra.md

 </figure>

 #### M440A-B Tasman Sea
-The M440A-B Tasman Sea [MOAs](../../controller-skills/sua/#military-operating-areas) are located in the eastern half of the NW TCU airspace, `NOTAM`-`NOTAM`, and connect the TMA to an extensive network of SUA within WOL airspace.
+The M440A-B Tasman Sea [MOAs](../../controller-skills/sua/#military-operating-areas) are located in the eastern half of the NW TCU airspace, `NOTAM`-`NOTAM`, and connect the TMA to an extensive network of SUA within SNO(WOL) airspace.

 When activated below `A020`, these MOAs disrupt operations at [YJBY](#jervis-bay-yjby) and generally preclude PJE operations.